Business and Finance

 • The trade union restriction rights by the fake supervisors

-• The false global policy claiming due to the fact of no or less negotiation with union
+• The false global policy claiming due to the fact of no or less negotiation with the union

 • The trade union interference in the elections